 NMAPS School Placements

-NMAPS operates via a Hub School system in 9 areas of England.
-Each Hub school delivers weekly training for trainees and trains and supports the placement school mentors in their area.
+NMAPS operates via a Hub School system in 10 areas of England.
+Each Hub School delivers weekly training for trainees and trains and supports the placement school mentors in their area.
+The NMAPS Hubs are based in:

-For one day, per week, throughout the year, trainees attend training at their local Hub school; for the remaining four days trainees are in their placement schools.
+For one day a week throughout the year, trainees attend training at their local Hub School; for the remaining four days trainees are in their placement schools.

-Trainees are supernumerary and therefore do not have classes of their own.
+Trainees are supernumerary.
 They work alongside class teachers, team teaching and working with individuals and groups of students, whilst they develop their confidence and ability to lead whole class teaching.
 In our experience trainees rapidly become valued members of their department teams and are keen to make a positive impact from the outset.

-To register as a main or second placement school for one of our 2020-21 trainees, please contact your local Hub or email email@example.com
+To register as a main or second placement school for one of our trainees, or if you would like more information, please contact your local Hub or email email@example.com

 The Role of the Placement School